-Home of the nation’s ‘biggest little birthday party,’ Richmond’s waterfront Steveston Village draws more than 70,000 locals and visitors every Canada Day (July 1).
-Dressed in red, waving little flags, and often sporting temporary maple leaf tattoos, people of all ages roll in for a full day of fun and festivities.
+Dressed in red, waving little flags, and often sporting temporary maple leaf tattoos, people of all ages roll into Steveston for a full day of fun and festivities.

-Reflecting Richmond’s fishing industry roots, the Steveston Salmon Festival is a unique Canada Day party—the highlight of which is a huge salmon barbecue serving thousands of hungry diners—as well as a day-long roster of activities and entertainment including live music, free entry to several historic sites, and a sparkling fireworks display.
+The Steveston Salmon Festival is a unique Canada Day party that also celebrates Richmond’s roots.
+The highlight is a huge salmon barbecue.
+The day-long roster of activities and entertainment includes live music, free entry to several historic sites, and a sparkling fireworks display.

 When and Where to Celebrate

-Canada Day celebrations take place throughout Canada on July 1, which is a public holiday.
+Canada Day celebrations take place throughout Canada on July 1, a public holiday.
 Richmond’s activity-packed day starts in Steveston Village in the early morning and runs into the evening.
-Most of the day’s activities—all under the Steveston Salmon Festival banner—are free to enjoy!
-Learn more in our Insider's Guide to Canada Day in Richmond.
+Most of the day’s activities are free!
+Learn more in our Insider’s Guide to Canada Day in Richmond.

-The Canada Day festivities start with a Pancake Breakfast.
-After that, there’s a parade (look for Sammy the Salmon, a favourite local mascot) plus multiple stages showcasing live music and cultural performances.
-Throughout the day, there are also vintage car displays, craft and horticulture demonstrations, and much more.
-The festival footprint is quite large, so visitors can pick and choose what to see, and stay for as long as they like.
+Festivities start with a pancake breakfast, followed by a parade (look for Sammy the Salmon, a favourite local mascot).
+The day holds multiple stages showcasing live music, cultural performances, vintage car displays, craft and horticulture demonstrations, and much more.

-If you miss the Salmon Barbecue (it starts around 10:00am), there are also plenty of food trucks to fuel-up at, and many of Steveston's restaurants remain open to serve hungry visitors.
-And in the evening, headline musical acts take to the largest stage to continue the party before—at around 10:15pm—Steveston’s grand fireworks finale kicks off over the waterfront.
+If you miss the Salmon Barbecue (it starts around 10:00am), plenty of food trucks and many of Steveston’s restaurants remain open.
+In the evening, headline musical acts take to the largest stage before—at around 10:15pm—Steveston’s grand fireworks finale.

 How to Get There

-Since parking in Steveston is at a premium on Canada Day, visitors typically arrive via public transit, free shuttle buses, or by bike (free bike valet services are provided).
+Parking in Steveston is at a premium on Canada Day, so we recommend public transit, free shuttle buses, or by bike (free bike valet services are provided).